Genio Tools

 Note

-There are known issues for Python 3.10 on Windows platform.
-If you use Windows, we recommend you to install Python 3.9 instead.
+Some known issues affect Python 3.10 on the Windows platform.
+If you use Windows, we recommend you install Python 3.9.

-Genio tools is composed of 3 tools:
+The Genio tools consist of 4 tools:

 • genio-config: a tool to setup your host system in order to be able to communicate with MediaTek Genio boards